navidebra/Mortality-Rate-Predictor/README.md

 ### Project Overview

-This project aims to use medical information database provided by PhysioNet to try to answer if mortality likelihood can be predicted using such clinical databases using ML Supervised methods.
+This project aims to use medical information database provided by PhysioNet to try to answer if mortality likelihood can be predicted using such clinical databases using ML.

 ### Table of Contents